ForBioPhylogenomics/tutorials/ml_inference_of_species_networks/README.md

 * **Question 2:** The result might be quite different from the one obtained in the first PhyloNet analysis.
 In my case, the first analysis with PhyloNet that included branch lengths did not find support for a reticulation edge, while the second analysis without branch lengths in the gene trees produced a species network in which *Neolamprologus brichardi* ("neopul") appeared - rather unconventionally – as the sister to *Neolamprologus gracilis* ("neogra") and was connected to *Neolamprologus pulcher* ("neopul") with a reticulation edge.<p align="center"><img src="img/safari6.png" alt="Safari" width="700"></p>

 	In my view, these differences illustrate how the likelihood surface can be highly complex when species networks are inferred, and that maximum-likelihood approaches can therefore often produce results that are not particularly robust to minor changes in the model, or even to re-analyses with the same model.
-Species networks obtained with maximum-likelihood approaches should therefore be corroborated with other approaches, such as Bayesian inference (see tutorial [Bayesian Inference of Species Networks](../bayesian_inference_of_species_networks/README.md)) or tests of introgression based on tree-topology comparisons (see tutorial `XXX Update name XXX`) or SNPs (see tutorial [Analysis of Introgression with SNP Data](../analysis_of_introgression_with_snp_data/README.md)), before drawing conclusions about introgression.
+Species networks obtained with maximum-likelihood approaches should therefore be corroborated with other approaches, such as Bayesian inference (see tutorial [Bayesian Inference of Species Networks](../bayesian_inference_of_species_networks/README.md)) or tests of introgression based on tree-topology comparisons (see tutorial [Analyses of Introgression with Tree Topologies](../analysis_of_introgression_with_tree_topologies/README.md)) or SNPs (see tutorial [Analysis of Introgression with SNP Data](../analysis_of_introgression_with_snp_data/README.md)), before drawing conclusions about introgression.

 <a name="q3"></a>